yang-qiyuan/MyInterView/AL_ML/LLMGeneral.md

    - Load inputs by blocks from HBM to SRAM
    - On the chip, compute attn output wrt the block
    - Update output on HBM by scaling
-2. **Recomputation**: Do not store attn. matrix from forward, recompute it in backward.
+2. **Recomputation**: Do not store attn. matrix from forward, recompute it in backward path.
 Efficient since normalization factors have been stored previously.
 3.